Saurabh9527/ElectionVote/README.md

 -Authentication: JWT (JSON Web Token) 🔒

 # Features
--User Authentication: Users must sign in using their Aadhar card number and password.
+- User Authentication: Users must sign in using their Aadhar card number and password.
 JWT authentication ensures secure access to the application.
--Password Management: Users can update their passwords and recover forgotten passwords through the application.
+- Password Management: Users can update their passwords and recover forgotten passwords through the application.
--Profile Management: Users can view and update their profile details.
+- Profile Management: Users can view and update their profile details.
--Voting Functionality: Users can vote for candidates in elections. ✅
+- Voting Functionality: Users can vote for candidates in elections. ✅